 Aline Schmidt, M.A.

-Aline is a former collegiate of the research training group Authority and Trust (GKAT) at the HCA.
-A linguist by training, she is interested in the interdisciplinary research of critical and corpus assisted discourse studies.
-Aline has done research on the the linguistic dimensions of charismatic authority and the role of linguistic authenticity in US presidential discourse.
-She is interested in the language of affective politics and hate speech, forensic linguistics, and urban linguistics.
-Aline is a founding member of the HCA Graduate Blog.
+Aline, a former collegiate of the research training group Authority and Trust (GKAT) at the HCA, brings a background in linguistics to her interdisciplinary pursuits.
+Her research spans critical and corpus-assisted discourse studies, with a keen focus on exploring the linguistic dimensions of charismatic authority and the significance of linguistic authenticity in US presidential discourse.
+Passionate about affective politics, hate speech, forensic linguistics, and urban linguistics, Aline is interested in understanding the intricate nuances of language in societal contexts.
+She is a founding member of the HCA Graduate Blog.

 Aline’s LinkedIn